-SUCCEEDING AS A CONSTRUCTION WORKER - ULTIMATE GUIDE
+SUCCESS AS A CONSTRUCTION WORKER IN AUSTRALIA - ULTIMATE GUIDE

 WHY HEAR ME OUT?

 We live in a world that is always on the rush.
 Therefore, reading articles is probably not on your essential things to do, especially if you are working in construction.

 Not because you are not interested but because you are used to working with practical and tangible things.
 My bet is that even now, you think that these guidelines are written by people who have no experience in the field and are just guessing.

 But before you put a label on me, the person behind the keyboard, I want to give you a quote from Mike Tyson.
 Yes, you are right.
 I am talking about the boxer

 “Everybody has a plan until they get punched in the face.”

 The reason I brought it in the discussion is to let you understand that I know how hard it is to be an exceptional construction worker when we’re knee-deep in the mud, after skipping lunch to save a concrete pour

 Yes, I know the feeling.
 I can’t say I miss it, but I sure don’t regret it and the reason for that is simple.
 From these moments I acquired the experience and the knowledge I needed in order to succeed as a blue-collar.
 And I mean how to REALLY succeed.

 Great.
 If so, let’s move to some in-depth explanation.